ZanabrE/loanqualifier/README.md

 salary and years of the job if the user qualify for the loan.

+This application will ask for your
+FICO Score.

 ## Loan Qualifier App in HTML5, CSS3, and JavaScript.

 I going to see what else can be added them I will create the same app on HTML5,
 CSS3, and Javascript.
+Other information was added to this program.